 - Subcontractors: $15—$20 / hour (for assistance on projects if I’m swamped)

 And that’s it for operating expenses.
-I’ve done very little paid advertising, and instead am relying mainly on SEO, organic reach on social media, and referrals from friends, colleagues, and clients.
+I’ve done absolutely no paid advertising, and instead am relying mainly on SEO, organic reach on social media, and referrals from friends, colleagues, and clients.

 If you’re not familiar with website design, check out Squarespace or another tool that will help you quickly and easily set up a professional site that’s within your budget.
 To get a handle on marketing, check out Moz, which has EXCELLENT advice for beginners in social media, SEO, and lots more.

-And if you’re looking for ways to build your portfolio or get testimonials, ask a couple of friends whether you can help with a small project in exchange for a testimonial or referral.
+And if you’re looking for ways to build your portfolio or get testimonials, ask a couple of friends whether you can help with a very small project in exchange for a testimonial or referral (think something basic—like designing a few social media post templates, and not a full social media marketing strategy).
 As you build those out, start reaching out to your LinkedIn network or other circles, and before you know it, you’ll be on your way.
 The very worst thing that can come from asking is a “no.” Shrug it off and move along to the next “yes.”

 What Should Go Into a Bootstrapped Business Plan?